issalab/mkturk/public/mkturk/readme.md

 Pump: 1=adafruit peristaltic 2=submersible centrifugal tcs 3=diaphragm pump tcs 4=piezoelectric 3mL takasago 5=newer diaphragm pumps tcs 6=piezoelectric 7mL takasago

+Photodiode (optional): Photodiode == 1 leads to display of alternating white/black square in bottom right corner of canvas.
+If there are multiple clips, then every other clip is coded using light gray/dark gray (e.g., clip 1 will be white/black alternation in frame flips while clip 2 will be light gray/dark gray alternation in frame flips).
+If TASK.Photodiode is not specified, then will not display the flickering photodiode square.

 **PunishTimeOut:** Time out in milliseconds for incorrect responses.
 Black square and incorrect sound may be presented for feedback during this time.

 RewardDuration (optional): Duration of reward pulse in milliseconds.
 If TASK.RewardDuration is not specified, then will use legacy pump calibration.